tenace2/LifxMCPServerBackend/README.md

 A secure backend server for the LIFX-Claude smart light control application.
 This server provides RESTful API endpoints for controlling LIFX smart lights through Claude AI integration using the Model Context Protocol (MCP).

+Note this project was developed using Copilot AI agent Claude Sonnet 4.
+Please review the server_copilot_instructions.md document to obtain an overview of the guidelines the AI agent used when developing this project.

 ## 🏗️ Architecture

 ```